Skip to main content

 Admin Portal: Grant Microsoft API Access

-Post October 25th, 2023, granting Microsoft API access is required for all organizations.
+As of October 25, 2023, granting Microsoft API access is required for all organizations using ExtendSync — not just those using Autopilot.

 Autopilot is already enabled for my organization